The following recipe is for carrying out and analysing Shack-Hartmann tests

 - Check that directory /data/qc/shack is visible.

-- Check that a fedora computer (e.g. oldwhtdrpc3) is available,
+- Check that an ubunto-unix computer is available,

-for running the data-reduction software.
-As of March 2018, this is probably
+for running the data-reduction software (prior to March 2018, the software

 Most of steps 1 - 8 below are carried out by the OPS team, but don't